vidal-adrien/ChIP-Rx-Pipeline-Pub/chiprx.md

 ### 5.3) Diffuse domains

-This method is particularly relevant to the special case of H3K27me3 on *Drosophila melanogaster* (used as the spike-in control on which the peak calling is needed for [noise correction](#spikeinv2) of the spike-in factor).
+This method is particularly relevant to the case of H3K27me3 on *Drosophila melanogaster* (used as the spike-in control for which peak calling is needed for [noise correction](#spikeinv2) of the spike-in factor) but it might apply to other similar cases.
 In this case, the mark is spread diffusely over wide domains which macs2 is unable to detect as peaks, leading it to end in failure. [epic2](https://github.com/biocore-ntnu/epic2), a reimplementation of [SICER2](https://github.com/zanglab/SICER2) which allows the detection of such domains can be used as an alternative to macs2.

 **Note:** To install the latest version of [epic2](https://github.com/biocore-ntnu/epic2), it may be necessary to use the `conda-forge` source: